UsefullCoder/UsefullCoder/README.md

 How i started:
-I used to play Prodigy (you may not know it) and i loved computers, My freind started asking me if i could make hacks for it, me being 8 i knew NOTHING about coding so i started looking into it and i made my forst prodigy hack.
+I used to play Prodigy (you may not know it) and i loved computers, My freind started asking me if i could make hacks for it, me being 8 i knew NOTHING about coding so i started looking into it and i made my first prodigy hack.